yugr/rust-slides/features/pros/alias/README.md

 `*mut i32` and `*mut f32` may alias.
 So using raw pointers has a performance hit compared to C++.

+Note that aggressive noaliasing is also the main reason for high performance of Fortran.

 # Examples

 - [Rust Optimizations That C++ Can't Do](https://robert.ocallahan.org/2017/04/rust-optimizations-that-c-cant-do_5.html)